Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Proposed Method

-Instead of focusing on finding a better quantization range parameter capable of accommodating the diverse feature distributions, our approach aims to regularize the distribution diversity beforehand.
-Obtaining an appropriate quantization range for a feature with low variance is an easier task compared to that of high variance.
-In this work, we define the overall mismatch of a feature distribution with the standard deviation,
+Instead of trying to identify a quantization range capable of accommodating diverse feature distributions, our approach aims to regularize the distribution mismatch beforehand.
+Obtaining an appropriate quantization range for a feature with high image- and channel-wise variance is difficult, as a certain number of channels or images will invariably be distant from the selected quantization range.
+In this work, we refer to the total distance of each feature from the selected quantization grid as the mismatch,

-where $\sigma(\cdot)$ calculates the standard deviation of the feature.
-Thus, variance regularization can be directly applied to the feature to be quantized $(x_i)$, which is formulated as follows:
+where $||\cdot||_2$ calculates the Frobenius norm.
+Further analyses of the definition of mismatch are provided in the supplementary material.
+We can reduce the overall mismatch by directly regularizing the mismatch of each feature to be quantized.
+The mismatch regularization loss is obtained by summing the mismatch over all quantized features:

-where $\lambda_V$ is the hyperparameter that denotes the weight of regularization.
-The overall $\mathcal{L}_{V} = \sum_{i}^{\# \;\text{layers}}{ \mathcal{L}_{V}(x_i)}$ is obtained by summing over all quantized convolutional layers.
-The variance regularization loss can be used in line with the reconstruction loss, which is originally used in the general quantization-aware training process.
-The optimization of parameter $\theta^t$ is formulated as follows: where $\nabla_\theta \mathcal{L}_R(\theta^t)$ the gradient from the original reconstruction loss and $\nabla_\theta \mathcal{L}_V(\theta^t)$ denotes the gradient from variance regularization loss and $\alpha^t$ denotes the learning rate.
-Updating the network to minimize the variance regularization loss will reduce the quantization error of each feature.
+The mismatch regularization loss can be used in line with the original reconstruction loss typically used in the general quantization-aware training pipeline for SR networks:

+where $\mathcal{L}_1$ loss indicates the $l_1$ distance between the reconstructed image using the quantized network $\gQ$ and the ground-truth HR image $\mI_{HR}$.
+Then, the optimization of the parameter $\theta^t$ is formulated as: where $\nabla_\theta \mathcal{L}_R(\theta^t)$ denotes the gradient from the original reconstruction loss and $\nabla_\theta \mathcal{L}_M(\theta^t)$ is the gradient from mismatch regularization loss, and $\beta^t$ refers to the learning rate.
+Updating the network to minimize the mismatch regularization loss will reduce the overall error from feature quantization.